thomas-zahner/long-running-task/README.md

 ## Features

 - Manage and keep track of the progress of tasks and their results
-- Enable the `serde` feature to make tasks (de-)serialisable and use them in combination with a web-frameworks
+- Enable the `serde` feature to make tasks serialisable and use them in combination with a web-frameworks
 - Configure a lifespan to prevent completed tasks from living on indefinitely if they are not retrieved

 ## Get started